elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-chromosomal-theory-of-inheritance-and-how-does-it-relate-to-mendels-laws.md

 url: /learn/education-studies/questions/what-is-the-chromosomal-theory-of-inheritance-and-how-does-it-relate-to-mendels-laws
 score: -1.0
 related_article1:
-    id: 167924
+    id: 167918
+    title: >-
-    title: What is the significance of phenotypic and genotypic ratios in genetic crosses?
+        What is the significance of homologous chromosomes during meiosis?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-phenotypic-and-genotypic-ratios-in-genetic-crosses
+    url: /learn/education-studies/questions/what-is-the-significance-of-homologous-chromosomes-during-meiosis
 related_article2:
-    id: 167917
+    id: 167931
+    title: >-
-    title: How does meiosis contribute to genetic variation?
+        What is crossing over and how does it contribute to genetic variation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-meiosis-contribute-to-genetic-variation
+    url: /learn/education-studies/questions/what-is-crossing-over-and-how-does-it-contribute-to-genetic-variation
 related_article3:
-    id: 167931
+    id: 167932
-    title: What is crossing over and how does it contribute to genetic variation?
+    title: >-
+        Explain the process of independent assortment and its genetic significance.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-crossing-over-and-how-does-it-contribute-to-genetic-variation
+    url: /learn/education-studies/questions/explain-the-process-of-independent-assortment-and-its-genetic-significance
 related_article4:
-    id: 167923
+    id: 167919
-    title: How do true breeding and hybridization differ in genetic studies?
+    title: >-
+        Explain the concept of synapsis and its role in meiosis.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-true-breeding-and-hybridization-differ-in-genetic-studies
+    url: /learn/education-studies/questions/explain-the-concept-of-synapsis-and-its-role-in-meiosis
 related_article5:
-    id: 167931
+    id: 167917
+    title: >-
-    title: What is crossing over and how does it contribute to genetic variation?
+        How does meiosis contribute to genetic variation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-crossing-over-and-how-does-it-contribute-to-genetic-variation
+    url: /learn/education-studies/questions/how-does-meiosis-contribute-to-genetic-variation
 ---

 &nbsp;